CosmoObs/SLtools/PerturbativeMethod/aareadme.txt

 executable and dump values to a text output file, then plot these (without connecting lines is best) in either e.g. Grace or Gnuplot.

----- perturbedSIS_with_ellipticalSource.cpp* -- Doxygenated -- this
-     incorporates an off-axis perturber, and takes 9 arguments in the command line corresponding to source and perturber properties (start: 9/2010)

-This is driven by vary_arc_params.sh* , a shellscript which will output a bunch (20 by default) of ascii files with differing input params, then you can load these one by one into gnuplot, with the script plotarcs.gp (e.g. just run from command line: gnuplot plotarcs.gp)

---------------------- Comparing to Gravlens

----- compare_gravlensTOpertarcs.sh - compiles:

- configfile_maker_gravlens.cpp -- Doxygenated -- which makes the config file for gravlens

- makearcs_pertmethod.cpp -- code that makes arcs in pert method, as discussed above

-Then runs these, then loads the output files into Grace.
-Needs gravlens installed in the same directory for now, though this is not committed to the repo (start: 8/2010)

 ------------------------ Modularized code